WONG SHUN LEUNG LINEAGE OF WING CHUN

 Several of Wong Shun Leung’s students went on to become well-known Wing Chun teachers in their own right, spreading his methods worldwide:

--Bruce Lee- Certainly the most famous student of Wong Shun Leung.
+– *Bruce Lee* – Certainly the most famous student of Wong Shun Leung.
 Although Bruce is frequently referred to as a student of Yip Man, although Yip Man ran the school, Bruce’s primary teacher was actually Wong Shun Leung.
-Although Bruce did not teach pure Wing Chun, he did incorporate many wing chun techniques and principles in his Jeet Kune Do.
+Bruce did not teach pure Wing Chun but incorporated many Wing Chun principles, such as vertical fist punching, in his Jeet Kune Do, demonstrating the effectiveness of these techniques in a real-world way.

 – *David Peterson* – An Australian student who authored books and instructional videos on Wong’s Wing Chun.
 He heads the Wong Shun Leung Ving Tsun Combat Science organization.